AlgyJr/ios_guides/Navigation-Controller.md

 invocation basically means "call the method identified by `action` on the `target` object when the button is tapped".

-_NB:  In Objective-C the `action` parameter has to a [`selector`][selector].
+_NB:  In Objective-C the `action` parameter has to a be [`selector`][selector].
 In Swift, strings are automatically converted to selectors when necessary._